1995–96 Toronto Maple Leafs season

 The 1995–96 Toronto Maple Leafs season was Toronto's 79th season in the National Hockey League (NHL).
+The team would qualify for the playoffs for the fourth consecutive year, losing in the quarterfinals to the St. Louis Blues.

 Regular season

 The Leafs headed into the 1995–96 regular season with high hopes considering the fact the club reached the playoffs for the last three years.
 Pat Burns was the head coach until an eight-game losing streak (and a miserable run of 3–16–3 over January and February) led to his termination.
 General manager Cliff Fletcher felt that Nick Beverley could get the job done for the rest of the season and named him interim coach.
 The team under Beverley went an impressive 9–6–2 and clinched a playoff spot on the final day of their regular season.